Travis

 Even when script is overridden, this shortcut is effective.

-Using yarn #
+Use yarn #

-Travis CI detects use of yarn.
+Travis CI detects the use of yarn.

 If both package.json and yarn.lock are present in the current directory, we run the following command instead of npm install: